 The Mayor and City Councilmembers are elected to four-year terms.
 Elections are held in November of odd-numbered years (2017, 2019, etc).
 Terms are staggered so that the seats for District #1, District #3 and one At-Large seat are elected in one election cycle; and District #2, District #4, the Mayor's seat and one At-Large seat are elected in the next election cycle.
 Councilmembers are limited to three (3) four-year terms for a specific seat.
 An individual elected to represent a specific district can serve in that capacity for three terms but then has the option of running for an At-Large seat and serving an additional three terms.

-To explored detailed progress in City Council Strategic Results, and departmental performance, visit the City’s Performance Dashboard.
+To explore detailed progress in City Council Strategic Results and departmental performance, visit the City’s Performance Dashboard.